 % of value chain partners (by value of business done with such partners) that were assessed

-Health & Safety practices 94
+Health & Safety practices 91.30%

-Working Conditions 94
+Working Conditions 91.30%

-^{} Merchandise vendors considered basis SMETA audit.
+^{}Merchandise vendors considered basis SMETA audit.

-Provide details of any corrective actions taken or underway to address significant risks / concerns arising from assessments of health and safety practices and working conditions of value chain partners.
+6. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from assessments of health and safety practices and working conditions of value chain partners.

-There were no material risks/concerns arising from the SMETA assessments for health & safety practices and working conditions of our merchandise vendors.
+There were no material risks/concerns arising from the SMETA assessments for health & safety practices and working conditions of our merchandise vendors; However, discrepancies highlighted by the auditors were resolved by the vendors.

-PRINCIPLE 4: BUSINESSES SHOULD RESPECT THE INTERESTS OF AND BE RESPONSIVE TO ALL ITS STAKEHOLDERS
+PRINCIPLE 4 - BUSINESSES SHOULD RESPECT THE INTERESTS OF AND BE RESPONSIVE TO ALL ITS STAKEHOLDERS